e-vent/e-vent.github.io/README.txt

 Website: e-vent.github.io

 ##### Description #####

-This software is a user friendly application, that help the user plan out a event, while taking in consideration the schedule of all the people that re invited.
+This is a event-planning webapp for the general public.
+It helps find, plan, and join events, while considering the schedule of all guests.

 ##### Team #####